 Principal and Director, Wachtel & Co., Inc., brokers and underwriters (for more than the past five years).
-She is also the director of The Ex One Company and Information Analysis Incorporated.
-She served as director of Acies Corporation from May 2006 to July 2008 and of Integral Systems Inc. from January 2010 until it was acquired in August 2011.
+She is also a director of The ExOne Company and Information Analysis Incorporated.
+She served as a director of Integral Systems Inc. from January 2010 until it was acquired in August 2011.